bbatsov/batsov.com/_posts/2021-11-02-blog-comments-are-dead.md

 Another observation - some blogging platforms (e.g. HEY World) don't even support comments, and many people using platforms like Wordpress, turn off commenting for their blogs.
 My guess - the comments that many people get on their blogs are not of the constructive variety, so they are better off without them.

 Blog comments are dead.
 And that's fine.
+Less is more.